Kashiyama

 Main goals and requirements when designing the stylist measurements flow:

-2. In a static mode stylists view existing measurements history while in an active mode they are adding a new measurements instance during the ongoing appointment.
+• In a static mode stylists view existing measurements history while in an active mode they are adding a new measurement instance during the ongoing appointment.

 Active State Sample Wires